 Recommended Reading: 54 Camping Gifts that Should be on Everyone’s Wishlist

 Injinji Hiking Socks

-These socks are exactly what they look like: gloves for your feet.
-The unique style helps protect against blisters on your toes, making them one of the best hiking socks out there.
+These midweight socks are exactly what they look like: gloves for your feet.
+The unique style helps protect against blisters on your toes, making them one of the best hiking and running socks out there.
 They also offer you medium cushioning to help you stay comfortable.

 Recommended Reading: 22 Best Hydration Packs for every Adventurer

 These come with a glove-like design that makes them one of the best hiking socks out there.
 They come with double elastic cuffs that keep dirt and debris out.
-You’ll also love the mesh top that makes it breathable.
+You’ll also love the mesh top that makes them breathable socks in hot weather.

 Recommended Reading: The Best Snowshoes: How to Find the Right Ones for You

 Wrightsock Hiking Socks